DL 231

 While it's not a perfect measure, and we still need stronger data privacy laws, this tool is a first step toward greater transparency and user control regarding third-party tracking.
 Hopefully other companies follow suit, and allow users to take advantage of it.

-This tutorial shows you have to clear your account of off-Facebook activity, and prevent it from being collected in the future.
-Go do this now.
+This tutorial shows you how to clear your account of off-Facebook activity, and prevent it from being collected in the future.
+The tool reveals how extensively your browsing and app usage is tracked across the web.

-Amy Orben and Andrew Przybylski with research that analyses data from 11,884 adolescents included in the UK Millennium Cohort Study to examine the association between digital engagement and adolescent sleep.
+Amy Orben and Andrew Przybylski analyze data from 11,884 adolescents in the UK Millennium Cohort Study to examine the association between digital engagement and adolescent sleep.
 They compare the relative effects of retrospective self-report vs. time-use diary measures of technology use.

-Results suggest that the negative associations in evidence are mainly driven by retrospective technology use measures and measures of total time spent on digital devices during the day.
+Results suggest that negative associations are mainly driven by retrospective technology use measures and measures of total time spent on digital devices during the day—not by more accurate time-use diaries.

 Why We Should Ban Facial Recognition Technology